(NLDO) - From now on, a new star with the form of a fiery "zombie" will appear and be easily observed with the naked eye.

 T Coronae Borealis consists of a "zombie" star about to explode and a red giant star also approaching death - Photo AI: Anh Thu

 Now, scientists say the cosmic zombie is so full it could explode at any time—today, tomorrow, next week, or any time before the end of the year.
-But scientists are almost certain it will explode before September.
+However, scientists are almost certain it will explode before September.

 Of course you can only see the explosion at night, when it is not obscured by the strong light from the Sun.

-He noted that "a great sign was seen"; and described it as shining brightly for many days.
+He noted that: "A great sign was seen"; and described it as shining brightly for many days.

 Source: https://nld.com.vn/zombie-vu-tru-se-xuat-hien-tren-bau-troi-co-the-tu-dem-nay-196240805083840578.htm